-PR 610 Expository Preaching (3) A PR 610-CL Expository Preaching (3)
+PR 610 Biblical Preaching (3-1.5T) B PR 610-CL Biblical Preaching (3)

-This course develops skills of "bridging" from biblical exegesis to expository preaching.
-Students will learn deductive and inductive methods of sermon-making.
-Consideration is also given to the basic principles that guide the effective delivery of the sermon.
-Opportunities are provided for each student to practice the principles and skills taught.
+An introdcution to Biblical preaching.
+Students will learn deductive and inductive methods of sermon-making, moving from biblical exegesis to delivery.
+Opportunities will be given to practice the principles and skills taught.